 Table of Contents

 - Separate Facts from Fiction and Guard Against Stigma

 - Guidance for Individuals Required to Home Self-Monitor

 - Guidance for What to Do If a Staff Member or Tenant Show Symptoms

-There’s a lot of information out there now on social media and even some news sites not based on facts.
+There’s a lot of information on social media and even some news sites not based on facts.
 Building management can prevent the spread of undue panic and stigmatization against certain groups, ensuring all tenants and staff are kept up to date on the latest fact-based information.
 No matter how scary things might look, that is no excuse for spreading racism and discrimination.
-When informing residents on the virus, only verifiable sources should be referenced, such as the CDC and WHO websites.
+Only verifiable sources should be referenced when informing residents on the virus, such as the CDC and WHO websites.

 Building management should implement the following policies to ensure proper disinfection of the premises.

 - Have all staff wear and use personal protection items such as gloves per existing protocols and procedures.
-There is no need for staff or tenants to use facemasks if they aren’t sick.
+Make sure to implant face mask-wearing by staff and tenants.

 - Provide an alcohol-based hand sanitizer for use in all common areas and entrances.
 Encourage all tenants and visitors to make use of it.

 - Ensure that all bathrooms and provided with soap and paper towels at all times.